ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 However, the class of [NP-Complete]{.term}
 problems all have no definitive $\Theta$ analysis, just some unsatisfying big-$O$ and $\Omega$ analyses.
-Even some "simple" programs are hard to analyze.
+Even some "simple" programs are hard to analyse.
 Nobody currently knows the true upper or lower bounds for the following code fragment.

     while n > 1: